 1994 – Official opening of the Eskasoni Mi’kmaq Recreation Centre.
 Elder Dan K. Stevens cuts the ribbon to officially open the rink.

 2011 – Shirley Bear and Viola Robinson are inducted into the Order of Canada in recognition of their service on behalf of the interests of Indigenous peoples in Canada.

 2016 – Pictou Landing officially opens its new band administration building.

 1971 – Donald Marshall Jr. is found guilty in the death of Sandy Seale.

-1972 – The November issue of the Micmac News reports Clarence Gloade is the lone resident of the Gold River reserve.
-He wonders what will become of the reserve if the Nova Scotia Department of Highways goes ahead with its planned highway through Gold River.
+1972 – The November issue of the Micmac News reports Clarence Gloade is the lone resident of the community of Gold River.
+He wonders what will become of the community if the Nova Scotia Department of Highways goes ahead with its planned highway through Gold River.

 1985 – Indian Affairs Minister David Crombie tours Eskasoni and is presented with a list of demands.